zackify/react-18-hydration-safari-mobile/README.md

 - open it on safari mobile on an iPhone preferably.
 Seems to happen in mobile firefox, i believe they all use the same rendering engine.
 - use the develop menu on safari on a mac to view the dev console.
 - see the hydration error message
+- refresh a few times if you do not see it

 ```
 [Error] Warning: Text content did not match.
 Server: "this has a br and then a phone number: " Client: "this has a br and then a phone number: 1-800-GAMBLER. hydration cant handle this :("